dankamongmen/notcurses/USAGE.md

 knows nothing about the actual content of a tablet, save the number of lines it occupies at each information depth.
-The typical control flow is that an application receives events (from the UI or other event sources), and calls into notcurses saying e.g. "Tablet 2 now has 40 valid lines of information". notcurses might then call back into the application, asking it to draw some line(s) from some tablet(s) at some particular coordinate of that tablet's plane.
+The typical control flow is that an application receives events (from the UI or other event sources), and calls into Notcurses saying e.g. "Tablet 2 now has 40 valid lines of information". notcurses might then call back into the application, asking it to draw some line(s) from some tablet(s) at some particular coordinate of that tablet's plane.
 Finally, control returns to the application, and the cycle starts anew.

-Each tablet might be wholly, partially, or not on-screen. notcurses always places as much of the focused tablet as is possible on-screen (if the focused tablet has more lines than the actual reel does, it cannot be wholly on-screen.
+Each tablet might be wholly, partially, or not on-screen.
+Notcurses always places as much of the focused tablet as is possible on-screen (if the focused tablet has more lines than the actual reel does, it cannot be wholly on-screen.
 In this case, the focused subelements of the tablet are always on-screen).
 The